-Although my term as Chancellor and the term of all council members expired at the end of June 2018, it is my pleasure to write this foreword to the FNU 2018 Annual Report.
+members expired at the end of June 2018, it is my pleasure to write this foreword to the FNU 2018 Annual Report.
 This report summarises the activities of FNU during the year.
 Credit for the good work should go to the Vice Chancellor, who operated without the guidance of a Council for the second half of the year.

-As Fiji's national university, our core objective has remained the education of Fijian students, and to prepare our graduates to meet the needs and expectations of employers.
+the education of Fijian students, and to prepare our graduates to meet the needs and expectations of employers.
 With the frequent changes in employer requirements, this is not always easy to achieve.
-However, by building work-experience and problem-solving skills into all its programmes, FNU has endeavored to ensure that our graduates are 'day-one work-ready'.
+However, by building work-experience and problem-solving skills into all its programmes, FNU has endeavored FNU appreciates the support and guidance from the Fijian to ensure that our graduates are 'day-one work-ready'.

 We are grateful for the increase in Government's commitment to the education sector.
 This has resulted in an increase in enrolment at all FNU campuses and courses.
-Increases in Government's capital grant to FNU has seen construction starting on more new facilities, and a resurgence in repairs and maintenance on many of the older iconic buildings that FNU inherited from the various institutions in 2010.
+Increases in Government's capital grant to FNU has seen construction starting on more new facilities, and a resurgence in repairs and "Ikbal Jannif maintenance on many of the older iconic buildings that FNU FNU Chancellor, inherited from the various institutions in 2010.